berkeley-stat159/project-delta/paper/README.md

 The following commands can be used to generate report.

-- `make all: Create all text files for viewing the report
+- `make all`: Create all text files for viewing the report

-- `make clean: Opt to remove intermediate PDF
+- `make clean`: Opt to remove intermediate PDF